-Note that these two examples have a device for immobilizing the microscopic preparation; there is cylindrical sleeve that slides vertically on the body of the microscope clamping the microscope slide in place.
+The cases for these miniature drum microscopes have a slot on the cover into which the microscopes can be held during use.
+These two examples have a device for immobilizing the microscopic preparation; there is cylindrical sleeve that slides vertically on the body of the microscope clamping the microscope slide in place.
 There are variations of this microscope which do not have this clamping device.

 The catalog of the